-1 HOUSE BILL NO. 271 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the House Committee on Appropriations 4 on) 5 (Patron Prior to SubstituteDelegate Byron) 6 A BILL to amend and reenact §§ 22.1-253.13:1 and 23.1-907 of the Code of Virginia, relating to local 7 school boards and comprehensive community colleges; compensation structure for adjunct 8 instructors; workforce credentials.
+1 HOUSE BILL NO. 83 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the House Committee on Education 4 on) 5 (Patron Prior to SubstituteDelegate Scott, P.A.)
+6 A BILL to amend and reenact §§ 22.1-253.13:1, as it shall become effective, and 23.1-907 of the Code of 7 Virginia, relating to comprehensive community colleges and school boards; dual enrollment 8 agreements; parameters.
 9 Be it enacted by the General Assembly of Virginia: 10 1.
-That §§ 22.1-253.13:1 and 23.1-907 of the Code of Virginia are amended and reenacted as follows: 11 § 22.1-253.13:1.
-Standard 1.
-Instructional programs supporting the Standards of Learning 12 and other educational objectives.
-13 A. The General Assembly and the Board of Education believe that the fundamental goal of the 14 public schools of the Commonwealth must be to enable each student to develop the skills that are 15 necessary for success in school, preparation for life, and reaching their full potential.
-The General 16 Assembly and the Board of Education find that the quality of education is dependent upon the provision 17 of (i) the appropriate working environment, benefits, and salaries necessary to ensure the availability of 18 high-quality instructional personnel; (ii) the appropriate learning environment designed to promote student 19 achievement; (iii) quality instruction that enables each student to become a productive and educated citizen 20 of Virginia and the United States of America; and (iv) the adequate commitment of other resources.
-In 21 keeping with this goal, the General Assembly shall provide for the support of public education as set forth 22 in Article VIII, Section 1 of the Constitution of Virginia.
-23 B. The Board of Education shall establish educational objectives known as the Standards of 24 Learning, which shall form the core of Virginia's educational program, and other educational objectives, 25 which together are designed to ensure the development of the skills that are necessary for success in school 26 and for preparation for life in the years beyond.
-At a minimum, the Board shall establish Standards of

-Learning for English, mathematics, science, and history and social science.
+That §§ 22.1-253.13:1, as it shall become effective, and 23.1-907 of the Code of Virginia are 11 amended and reenacted as follows: 12 § 22.1-253.13:1.
+(For Effective Date, see 2022 Acts cc.
+549, 550, cl.
+2) Standard 1.
+13 Instructional programs supporting the Standards of Learning and other educational objectives.
+14 A. The General Assembly and the Board believe that the fundamental goal of the public schools 15 of the Commonwealth must be to enable each student to develop the skills that are necessary for success 16 in school, preparation for life, and reaching their full potential.
+The General Assembly and the Board find 17 that the quality of education is dependent upon the provision of (i) the appropriate working environment, 18 benefits, and salaries necessary to ensure the availability of high-quality instructional personnel; (ii) the 19 appropriate learning environment designed to promote student achievement; (iii) quality instruction that 20 enables each student to become a productive and educated citizen of Virginia and the United States of 21 America; and (iv) the adequate commitment of other resources.
+In keeping with this goal, the General 22 Assembly shall provide for the support of public education as set forth in Article VIII, § 1 of the 23 Constitution of Virginia.
+24 B. The Board shall establish educational objectives known as the Standards of Learning, which 25 shall form the core of Virginia's educational program, and other educational objectives, which together 26 are designed to ensure the development of the skills that are necessary for success in school and for preparation for life in the years beyond.
+At a minimum, the Board shall establish Standards of Learning for English, mathematics, science, and history and social science.
 The Standards of Learning shall not be construed to be regulations as defined in § 2.2-4001.